copsTvFan/cops-episode-guide/guide.md

   the man that being a convicted felon; he cannot have the firearm in his possession.
 Petroske reads the man's elaborate criminal history that includes burglary and possession charges.
 - Sgt.
-Pete Hedrick of the Lee County FL Sheriff's Office patrols a stretch of highway in Lee County as part of a drug interdiction team.
+Pete Hedrick of the Lee County, FL Sheriff's Office patrols a stretch of highway in Lee County as part of a drug interdiction team.
 He pulls over a vehicle for a window tint inspection and observes an object being tossed from the passenger window.
 He recovers a brown sock containing crack cocaine and